pggalaviz/pggalaviz/_posts/2018-07-19-aes-gcm-timed-encryption-with-elixir.md

 {% endhighlight %}

-Install it with `mix deps.get` and we're all set to start our implememtation.
+Install it with `mix deps.get` and we're all set to start our implementation.

 As we're using symmetric encryption we need a single **key** with which we can encrypt and decrypt our messages, AES allows us to use 128, 192 or 256 bits keys, we'll create 256 bits keys.
-Open your **Crypto** module and add the followinf
+Open your **Crypto** module and add the following
 function:

 {% highlight elixir %}